mohkale/mohkale.gitlab.io/src/content/exercises/2020-07-21-linked-list-middle.md

 tags: [python]

 challenge: |-
-  given a non-empty, singly, linked list, return a pointer to the middle of the list. if the list contains an even number of elements, return the one closer to the end.
+  Given a non-empty, singly, linked list, return a pointer to the middle of the list.
+  If the list contains an even number of elements, return the one closer to the end.

 runtime: "n"
 language: python